AntaresSimulatorTeam/AntaREST/resources/antares-desktop-fs/README.md

 ## Accessing the Web Server

-Once the Antares Web server is running, you can access it using a web browser.
+Once the Antares Web server is running, the default web browser will automatically open to the application home page.
+You can also manually access by following these steps:

 1. Open a web browser.
 2. Enter the following URL in the address bar: